SEAlab-unige/ProtectIT_Unige/README.md

 ## 🧠 Pipeline Overview

 1. **Extract sessions** from `.pcap` traffic using the preprocessing module.
-2. **Search and train architectures** using the NAS engine under resource constraints.
+2. **Search and train architectures** using the NAS engine under RAM/Flash/FLOPs constraints.
 3. **Evaluate and select models** based on accuracy and hardware footprint.

 ---